Deep Origin awarded $31.7M ARPA-H contract to replace animal testing with in-silico models. Learn more

 GPR75 is an orphan GPCR validated by human genetics as a negative regulator of body weight.
 Loss-of-function variants associate with significantly lower BMI in large population studies, with no adverse effects in carriers — among the strongest human-genetic obesity signals published in the last decade.

 No approved drugs.
 Open IP.
-Currently at Hit-to-Lead.
+Virtual screening underway.

 What this opens up